The demand for commercial roof repair (and, consequently, repair products) is on the rise and not expected to slow down any time soon!

 3. Mildew/Mold from Condensation

-Mold and mildew are two big threats to businesses and industrial buildings.
+Mildew and mold growth are two big threats to businesses and industrial buildings.
 Since mold can become especially hazardous to worker health, you’ll want to have consistent maintenance performed to stay on top of any moisture issues.

 Without proper vapor barriers in place, the building’s environment can also weaken the roofing from the inside out.
 As that hot air rises, it slowly damages the roof from within due to condensation.
 That condensation clings to the inner surfaces and creates the perfect conditions for mold to prosper.

-Rot can quickly follow suit, making your roof vulnerable to pests and other elements.
+Rot can quickly follow suit, making your roof vulnerable to pests and other elements, not to mention the structural damage.
 Worst case scenario: you have to replace the entire roof.

 4. Ponding Water

-Ponding water is a common threat for large commercial buildings and warehouses.
+Ponding water is a common type of water damage for large commercial buildings and warehouses.

 Flat roofs that have poor drainage systems in place can invite ponding or standing water, which leads to leaks, sagging, and weakening of the roof membrane.
 Ponding water adds significant weight to your roof, and when standing water becomes extensive, the threat for damage is compounded.

 Flat roofs require clean and efficient management of moving water.
-The drains, gutters, downspouts, and irrigation hoses all must have unobstructed paths for water to flow off the roof.
+The drains, gutters, downspouts, and irrigation hoses (including to and from the HVAC units) all must have unobstructed paths for water to flow off the roof.

 5. Clogged Drains